-- Different Ways To Teach Him How To Stop Jumping Up When Out Walking
+- How To Teach Your Dog Stop Jumping Up When Out Walking

 - Final Thoughts

-Most dogs will jump up in excitement when either being taken out for a walk and when you arrive home from work.
-This is typical behavior among many dogs, and it is a welcoming gesture from them.
+Most dogs will jump up in excitement when being taken out for a walk.

-However, there are times when you are out walking together, and she suddenly jumps on you when you least expected.
+However, there are times when you are out walking together, and she suddenly jumps on you when you least expected it.

-Other times she will jump on even small children and older people, causing them to fall.
-When it reaches this point, you should stop her and begin training her appropriately.
+Other times your dog might jump on small children or older people.
+When it reaches this point, you should stop this behavior and begin training your dog appropriately.

-Here, we will answer the essential questions most pet parents ask.
-For instance (I), how can I stop my dog from jumping up when walking together?
-And (II) how can I teach my dog good behavior?
+Here, we will answer the essential question many pet parents ask – how can I stop my dog from jumping up when walking together?

 - Jumping up is a sign of greeting for most dogs